 Google Ads call-only ads include the following pieces of information:

 However, the URL is for display only.
-Unlike traditional ads where clicks direct users to a specific webpage, call-only ad clicks initiate a phone call.
+Unlike traditional ads where clicks direct users to a specific landing page, call-only ad clicks add the business phone number to their dial pad.

 Call-only ads can also be expanded with certain extensions: